zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/start-with-byoc/activate-your-cloud.md

 ## Procedure{#procedure}

-### Step 1: Obtain license for activation{#step-1-obtain-license-for-activation}
+### Step 1: Enter BYOC organization to obtain external ID{#step-1-enter-byoc-organization-to-obtain-external-id}

-After subscribing to a BYOC license, you will receive a welcome email containing your subscription details, including your license ID, core size, and validity period.

-1. **View License Details**: Verify the details in your welcome email.

-1. **Start Activation**:

-    1. Access the Zilliz Cloud console by clicking the **Activate Cloud Region** button in your welcome email.

-    1. A default organization, labeled **BYOC**, will be initialized in the console.

-    1. To activate your cloud region, ensure you are the [Organization Owner](./a-panorama-view#organization-roles) within this default organization.
+Activating a BYOC license involves authorizing Zilliz Cloud to create necessary resources in your AWS account.
+This authorization requires an external ID for secure communication and [role assumption](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) between AWS and Zilliz Cloud.
+For more information about external IDs, refer to [AWS official documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

+Obtain the external ID from the Zilliz Cloud console and keep it for [step 2](./activate-your-cloud#step-2-acquire-external-arns).

 ![activate-your-cloud-1](/byoc/activate-your-cloud-1.png)

 ### Step 2: Acquire external ARNs{#step-2-acquire-external-arns}

-[Amazon Resource Names (ARNs)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) are pivotal in linking your AWS resources to the Zilliz Cloud BYOC license.
-ARNs uniquely identify AWS resources, providing a reference that allows Zilliz Cloud to securely access and manage these resources during activation.
-This step is critical to ensure a seamless integration between your AWS environment and the Zilliz Cloud platform.
+[Amazon Resource Names (ARNs)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) play a crucial role in linking your AWS resources to the Zilliz Cloud BYOC license.
+They uniquely identify AWS resources and enable secure access and management by Zilliz Cloud during activation.

-To get your external ARNs:
+To acquire your external ARNs:

 1. Download and decompress the configuration package: